GenericMappingTools/gmt/doc/rst/source/supplements/potential/gpsgridder.rst

     Alternatively, use **-Cn** to select the *value* largest eigenvalues.
     If a *file* is given with **-Cv** then we save the eigenvalues instead of the ratios.

+.. _-E:

+**E**\ [*misfitfile*]

+    Evaluate the spline exactly at the input data locations and report statistics of the misfit (mean, standard deviation, and rms) for *u* and *v* separately and combined.
+Optionally, append a filename and we will write the data table, augmented by two extra columns after each of the *u* and *v* columns holding the spline estimate and the misfit.

 .. _-F: